Xanthohumol Supplement – Antioxidant Extracted From Hops

-Wine-lovers appreciate the drink's subtlety and sophistication but they also know it's an exceptionally rich source of antioxidants, one of which is the most studied anti-aging substance ever: resveratrol.
+Wine-lovers appreciate the drink's subtlety and sophistication but they also know it is an exceptionally rich source of antioxidants, one of which is the most studied anti-aging substance ever: resveratrol.

 However, new research shows that beer is more than a match for its great rival.

-Beer is the only dietary source of xanthohumol, a natural cytoprotective antioxidant that's 200 times more powerful than the resveratrol in red wine.
+Beer is the only dietary source of xanthohumol, a natural cytoprotective antioxidant that is 200 times more powerful than the resveratrol in red wine.

 It was immediately evident that the hop offered many benefits: with its preservative properties and positive effects, it quickly became an essential ingredient in the recipe.
-Over the centuries that followed, it would go on to be used by generations of brewers, right up to the present day.
+Over the centuries that followed, it would go on to be used by generations of brewers, until today.

 Though the monks had no way of knowing it, its meteoric rise was due to the hop's high content in phenolic compounds, particularly xanthohumol.
 The problem is that these compounds, which come from the hop flower, are very delicate and tend to make the beer a bit cloudy.

 That is why the majority of modern, large-scale beer producers use a chemical (PVPP) to eliminate this cloudiness and prevent deposits from forming in the bottle.
 So in order to obtain the benefits of xanthohumol, you need to drink beers with a strong hop content, like an India Pale Ale (IPA).

 But the best way of benefiting from this cytoprotective compound is to take a hop flower supplement, standardized in xanthohumol, every day.
 It is an ultra-modern solution (extracting the xanthohumol from the hop inflorescences is a major technological achievement) that draws on its ancient tradition of use and avoids the oxidative effects of alcohol.